codsen/codsen/packages/ast-delete-object/readme.md

 ## The story

-I used [posthtml-parser](https://github.com/posthtml/posthtml-parser) to parse some HTML and then deleted some objects from the AST trees on [email-remove-unused-css](https://bitbucket.org/codsen/email-remove-unused-css) (deep-nested array of objects and arrays and strings).
+I used [posthtml-parser](https://github.com/posthtml/posthtml-parser) to parse some HTML and then deleted some objects from the AST trees on [email-comb](https://bitbucket.org/codsen/codsen/src/master/packages/email-comb) (deep-nested array of objects and arrays and strings).
 I wanted to delete empty tag objects and couldn't find a library that does this.
 That's how this library came to life.

-Later I stopped parsing the HTML [email-remove-unused-css](https://bitbucket.org/codsen/email-remove-unused-css), treating HTML code **as string**.
-This increased the speed of processing by magnitudes - what previously took a minute now takes miliseconds.
+Later I stopped parsing the HTML [email-comb](https://bitbucket.org/codsen/codsen/src/master/packages/email-comb), treating HTML code **as string**.
+This increased the speed of processing by magnitudes - what previously took a minute now takes milliseconds.

 **[⬆ back to top](#markdown-header-ast-delete-object)**